-To get the most accurate sense of a Cybis porcelain sculpture’s value it’s important to know the difference between the various types of editions.
-You might see any of the following words used to describe Cybis pieces: Open, Closed, Retired, Variation, Special Edition, Numbered Special Edition, Limited Edition, Special Commission, Gift of State, and Artist’s Proof.
+You might see any of the following words used to describe Cybis pieces: Open, Completed, Retired, Variation, Special Edition, Numbered Special Edition, Event Piece, Limited Edition, Special Commission, Gift of State, and Artist’s Proof.
 What do they all mean?
-The edition type had a definite influence on a sculpture’s original retail price and its market value afterward (at least during the “boom decades”, although no longer.)
+The edition type had an influence on a sculpture’s original retail price and its market value afterward (at least during the “boom decades”, although no longer.)

 OPEN EDITION (a/k/a non-limited edition): An Open edition was introduced and then continued to be produced until Cybis decided to stop making it.
 Open edition sculptures are not numbered.
 Some open editions were available for many years; for instance the Baby Owl was continuously produced since the 1950s.
 The production lifespan for an open edition could range from one year to infinity; it was entirely up to the studio to decide when to stop making a certain piece.

-OPEN EDITION, VARIATION: This is an open edition that differs in some way from the original version – perhaps different paint colors, or a decorative element was changed or added to the original mold, or both.
-A good example is Bunny ‘Bon Bon’, pictured below, which in the standard edition is a plain white rabbit standing up on its hind legs.
+OPEN EDITION, VARIATION: This is a retail open edition that differs in some way from the original version – perhaps different paint colors, or a decorative element was changed or added to the original mold, or both.
+A good example is Bunny ‘Bon Bon’, pictured below, which in the standard edition by that name is a plain white rabbit standing up on its hind legs.

-RETIRED EDITION: When Cybis stopped making an open edition it was then said to be Retired (not “Closed”; that’s something else).
+RETIRED EDITION: When Cybis stopped making an open edition it was then said to be Retired.
 Cybis did not give advance notice of the retirement of an open edition.
 During the 1960s and 1970s the piece would appear on the next price list with a small r next to the name, identifying it in the Legend as “retired.”
 In the 1980s and thereafter, a retired piece simply disappeared from the next Cybis price list.
 Because the studio is now closed, the word is no longer relevant except when researching the production timeline of a given sculpture.

-A gallery-event edition was always done in a colorway different from the retaiil version; several of these can be seen in Color Confusion.
-Any of these special editions are hard to research because they were only offered to a small clientele and were never included in any of the price lists, brochures, or catalogs published by Cybis.
-These pieces were not usually numbered, but once in a great while the studio would indeed produce a …
+A gallery-event edition was always done in a colorway different from the retail version; several of these can be seen in Color Confusion.
+The same gallery event edition would be available to all retailers during that particular year, until the declared supply (usually 200) was exhausted.
+These pieces were not usually numbered, but once in a while the studio would indeed produce a …

-NUMBERED GALLERY EVENT EDITION: These sculptures were produced under same scenario as described above except that Cybis would individually number each sculpture.
-Bunny Pat-a-Cake in white with Carrot was one of these: a numbered special edition of 200.
+NUMBERED GALLERY EVENT EDITION: These sculptures were produced under same scenario as described above except that Cybis would physically number each sculpture.
+Bunny Pat-a-Cake in white with Carrot was one of these: a numbered event edition of 200.
 In March 2006 I sold one which was numbered on the piece as 144/200.
 Not all such numberings included the edition size…in fact that is even more rare than having the special edition pieces numbered at all.
-For instance, there was a numbered special edition of Wendy, called Betsey Bobbin, in which her dress has handpainted flowers and she is carrying a bouquet of flowers instead of the usual doll, bearing the sculpture number only.
-A numbered special edition is valued higher than an un-numbered Special Edition and, like the others, they do not appear in any published Cybis literature.
+For instance, there was a numbered special edition of Wendy, called Betsey Bobbin, in which her dress has hand-painted flowers and she is carrying a bouquet of flowers instead of the usual doll.

-What’s important to know is that the entire edition was not produced all at once as was done with a special-event edition.
+An entire limited edition was not produced all at once, as was done with the gallery-event editions.
 Limited editions were produced at whatever pace the studio chose and/or was able to accomplish.
 Sculpture numbers were assigned when the studio received the initial order from a retailer.
 It wasn’t uncommon for a limited edition sculpture to have been actively produced for five years or more, although of course the studio would steadily increase its retail price over time.
-For example the Skylark pair was produced for twelve years…from 1958 until 1970!
+For example the Skylark pair was produced for twelve years…from 1958 until 1970.

-Like “retired”, when the studio ceased production in the early 2000s the words “closed” and “completed” became relevant only in the context of whether or not the studio ultimately did create the number of sculptures they said they would.
-By definition, then, all Cybis limited edition are now “closed” regardless of whether or not the studio was able to make as many as advertised.
+Like “retired”, the word “completed” is today relevant only in the context of whether or not the studio ultimately did create the number of sculptures they said they would.
+All Cybis limited edition are now “completed” regardless of whether or not the studio was able to make as many as they originally announced they would.

-(However, see Edition Size Discrepancies: A Cybis Conundrum for a very relevant discussion of edition-size vs. sculpture-numbering differences, and why “completed” did not mean the same thing in the 1990s and 2000s as it did in prior decades.)
+(However, see Edition Size Discrepancies: A Cybis Conundrum for a very important discussion of edition-size vs. sculpture-numbering differences, and why “completed” did not mean the same thing in the 1990s and 2000s as it did in prior decades.)

 A brief word here about Cybis “collections” which some may accidentally confuse with “editions” or assume that it refers to a matching set or numbered series.
 Cybis always assigned each sculpture to a particular category (general theme) to which they gave names.
-Thus the limited edition sculptures representing figures from history, literature, etc are all part of the Portraits in Porcelain Collection.
+Thus the limited edition sculptures representing figures from history, literature, etc. are all part of the Portraits in Porcelain Collection.
 Other named groups/collections included Animal Kingdom and Woodland, Biblical, Nativity, and Children to Cherish.
 These category/collection names were somewhat fluid and have changed in various ways over the years (and not always in a logical manner).
-Some sculptures may appear in more than one collection: many (but not all) of the rabbits appeared simultaneously in both the Animal Kingdom and the Bunnies collections.
-The bust of the Indian Boy ‘Little Eagle‘ and the companion Indian Girl ‘Running Deer’ were at different times assigned to the Children to Cherish and to the Children of the World categories (although they never “lived” in the North American Indians category!)
-Frankly it is best to completely disregard the entire “collections” concept because they were purely arbitrary, subject to change, and have no influence on an individual sculpture’s intrinsic value.
+Frankly it is best to completely disregard the entire “collections” concept because they were purely arbitrary, subject to change, and have no influence on anything that matters.

 A second important point concerns “companion” or “mate” designations.
 Neither of these words meant that a sculpture was part of a pair.
-Cybis produced very very few “pair” sculptures – meaning that the price of the sculpture included two separate pieces rather than just one.
+Cybis produced very few “pair” sculptures – meaning that the price of the sculpture included two separate pieces rather than just one.
 A sculpture described as “mate to” (as in Berengaria being the “mate to Richard the Lionheart”) or “companion to” (as in Psyche described as “companion to Eros”) simply meant that there is another different sculpture that related directly to it.
 (All such pieces can be seen in the Pairs, Companions and Sets post.)
-The market value of a piece is neither increased nor lowered by the presence or absence of its companion or mate.
+The market value of a piece was neither increased nor lowered by the presence or absence of its companion or mate.

 Returning to the list of edition types…..

-SPECIAL COMMISSIONS: In the 1940s, 50s and into the early 60s Cybis sometimes created small sculptures of saints, madonnas, etc for local churches.
+SPECIAL COMMISSIONS: In the 1940s and 1950s Cybis sometimes created small sculptures of saints, madonnas, etc for local churches.
 Most of them were glazed, many in color rather than plain white bisque, and were usually created to commemorate something connected with the church: perhaps a milestone anniversary of its age, a significant addition or renovation, or for a fundraising event.
-If they were to be distributed to a fairly large group, in order to be cost-effective to produce they were typically small in size (4” to 6” tall).
+In order to be cost-effective to produce they were typically small in size (4” to 6” tall).
 It is also possible that occasionally one of the larger religious-themed open editions was produced in a special variation as a gift to one or more notable members of a church’s hierarchy as a commemorative.
 None of these pieces appear in any Cybis literature because they were not intended for the general public.
 They are great finds for the serious Cybis collector.
-Another kind of special commission is a sculpture created for a specific organization’s memberhip.
+Another kind of special commission is a sculpture created for a specific organization’s membership.
 For instance, in the 1970s the Rolls-Royce Owners Club commissioned a sculpture of the Spirit of Ecstasy (the actual name of the so-called “Flying Lady”) to celebrate the car’s 75th anniversary.
-It could only be purchased by registered Rolls Royce club members through that club and does not appear in any published list.
+It could only be purchased by registered Rolls Royce club members and does not appear in any published list.

 About ‘Gift of State’ Sculptures: It’s highly unlikely that you’ll ever see an actual Cybis “Gift of State” offered for sale, although you may see a sculpture advertised as having been one.
-Such a description simply means that one of these (typically an artist’s proof) was once presented to a president, monarch or other head of state as a ceremonial gift.
-The actual Gift of State always bears very special markings and other authentications clearly indicating what it is, and spends its life in the recipient’s private collection unless it gets donated to a museum.
-For example, a Cybis Chess Set was presented by President Nixon, on behalf of the United States, to Premier Leonid Brezhnev as a Gift of State to the Soviet Union in 1972.
-Thus, although you might see a sculpture described as a “gift of state to so-and-so” it won’t be that actual sculpture if the asking price has less than six figures.
-(See the Gifts of State post if you are curious about which designs these were.)
+Such a description simply means that one of these was once presented to a president, monarch or other head of state as a ceremonial gift.
+The actual Gift of State always bears special markings and other authentications clearly indicating what it is, and spends its life in the recipient’s private collection unless it gets donated to a museum.
+(See Gifts of State if you are curious about which designs these were.)

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
-Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the use of all text that appears within this website.